walkerke/census-r/02-tidycensus.md

 One additional challenge when searching for Census variables is understanding variable IDs, which are required to fetch data from the Census and ACS APIs.
 There are thousands of variables available across the different datasets and summary files.
 To make searching easier for R users, **tidycensus** offers the `load_variables()` function.
 This function obtains a dataset of variables from the Census Bureau website and formats it for fast searching, ideally in RStudio.

-The function takes two required arguments: `year`, which takes the year or endyear of the Census dataset or ACS sample, and the dataset name - one of `sf1`, `sf3`, `pl`, `acs1`, or `acs5`.
-For the ACS datasets, append `/profile` for the Data Profile, and `/summary` for the Summary Tables.
+The function takes two required arguments: `year`, which takes the year or endyear of the Census dataset or ACS sample, and `dataset`, which references the dataset name.
+For the 2000 or 2010 Decennial Census, use `"sf1"` or `"sf2"` as the dataset name to access variables from Summary Files 1 and 2, respectively.
+The 2000 Decennial Census also accepts `"sf3"` and `"sf4"` for Summary Files 3 and 4.
+For 2020, the only dataset supported at the time of this writing is `"pl"` for the PL-94171 Redistricting dataset; more datasets will be supported as the 2020 Census data are released.
+An example request would look like `load_variables(year = 2020, dataset = "pl")` for variables from the 2020 Decennial Census Redistricting data.

+For variables from the American Community Survey, users should specify the dataset as `"acs1"` for the 1-year ACS or `"acs5"` for the 5-year ACS.
+If no suffix to these dataset names is specified, users will retrieve data from the ACS Detailed Tables.
+Variables from the ACS Data Profile, Summary Tables, and Comparison Profile are also available by appending the suffixes `/profile`, `/summary`, or `/cprofile`, respectively.
+For example, a user requesting variables from the 2020 5-year ACS Detailed Tables would specify `load_variables(year = 2020, dataset = "acs5")`; a request for variables from the Data Profile then would be `load_variables(year = 2020, dataset = "acs5/profile")`.
+In addition to these datasets, the ACS Supplemental Estimates variables can be accessed with the dataset name `"acsse"`.

 As this function requires processing thousands of variables from the Census Bureau which may take a few moments depending on the user's internet connection, the user can specify `cache = TRUE` in the function call to store the data in the user's cache directory for future access.
 On subsequent calls of the `load_variables()` function, `cache = TRUE` will direct the function to look in the cache directory for the variables rather than the Census website.

-`load_variables()` works as follows:
+An example of how `load_variables()` works is as follows:

 ```r